lawerencem/Everpixel/README.md

    I intend for this game to be free and available for download when I finish it.

-# Motivation
-   I like video games, but I am finding it harder and harder to find a game that I enjoy.
-I also enjoy programming.
-So, I wanted to combine the two and make a game that I enjoy playing.

 # Contributors
   - Jeremy Case: JeremyACase@gmail.com